 Thursday June 20 - Solstice ceremony

-Our final midday Solstice ceremony in a Sacred place will focus on Divine Union, connection to All There Is and Oneness via the cosmic matrix, followed by integration, rest and celebration!
+Our midday Solstice ceremony in a Sacred place will focus on Divine Union, connection to All There Is and Oneness via the cosmic matrix, followed by integration, rest, relaxation and celebration!

-Pack up and return to Heathrow airport by Midday.
+Pack up and depart by 10am, returning to Heathrow airport around Midday.

 This nine day itinerary is flexible, due to the unpredictable nature of crop circle formations, which we will visit as they occur.

 We will create three ceremonies on our tour; inside Stonehenge, at the Chalice Well wellhead and in a recent Crop Circle or ancient sacred place.
 We will arrive with ideas for the group and welcome your input.

 You may wish to bring a special crystal to carry or wear during the ceremonies, we are happy to advise you.
-Crystal Dreaming™ practitioners should contact Raym for advice on kits and crystals prior to departure.
+Crystal Dreaming® practitioners should contact Raym for advice on kits and crystals prior to departure.

 Because of its distance from the equator, UK summer days are long with sunrise at around 4.30 am and sunset around 9.30 pm.
 All planned days are subject to last minute change due to unpredictable nature of crop circle appearances.
 We will be based in one location and will travel from there each day in our own private minibus.

 The tour price includes all transfers, accommodation, breakfasts and evening vegetarian meals prepared by the group, in our own accommodation.
 Lunches may be prepared and carried by each individual from our supplies, snacks are carried on our tour bus.
-This is a small self contained tour group of up to twelve people, spaces are limited and the tour fills quickly.
+This is a small self contained tour group of up to thirteen people, spaces are limited and the tour fills quickly.